Rohaan553/Rohaan553/README.md

 👋 Hi!

 I'm Rohaan Wasim, and I'm currently learning Computer Science at the University of Pittsburgh.
 I am keen on exploring the numerous different fields in CS and finding the one that suits me best!
-I enjoy programming in Java and Python, and I am currently learning HTML, CSS, and Javascript to explore the web development world.
+I enjoy programming in Java and Python, and I am currently learning HTML, CSS, and TypeScript/JavaScript to explore the web development world.
 Thanks for reading!